urbanjost/M_intrinsics/docs/intrinsics.md

 "_e_" is also known as _Euler's constant_.

-So for either a real or complex scalar X, it returns eˆX , where e is the base of the natural logarithm (approximately 2.718281828459045).
+So for either a real or complex scalar X, it returns e\*\*X , where e is the base of the natural logarithm (approximately 2.718281828459045).

 For real inputs, EXP returns a real result.